francescobrun/phrt3D/README.md

 ![](/doc/figure1.jpg)

 **Note**: The code does not require projection images and/or flat/dark images.
-It can be applied to past archived reconstructed data for which tomographic projections were not saved.
+It can be applied to past archived reconstructed data for which tomographic projections are no more available.